Nadia-Usalko/Incident-Reports-Analysis_SQL/README.md

 To complete this project I worked in:

 -DB Browser for SQLite
+-Tableau Public

 Attached you can find the csv. data as well as a project file of our analysis.

-Here's what we were able to present to our stakeholders as opportunitties for future improvements:
+Here are some of our findings that we were able to present to our stakeholders as opportunitties for future improvements.
+Illustrations were created in Tableau Public.

 + Top 10 Incidents reported, by category: most frequent issues that happend to guests and have a huge impact on the experience: